MiramiKing/benchmarks/docs/index.md

 ---
 layout: home
 list_title: Archive
-description: Python webframeworks benchmarks
+description: Python web-frameworks benchmarks
 ---

 <script src="https://cdn.jsdelivr.net/npm/chart.js@3.2.1/dist/chart.min.js"></script>

-This is a simple benchmark for python async webframeworks.
+This is a simple benchmark for python async web-frameworks.
 Almost all of the frameworks are ASGI-compatible (aiohttp and tornado are exceptions on the moment).